ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This document also defines the Detatched EAT Bundle {{DEB}}, a bundle of some detached Claims-Sets and CWTs or JWTs that provide protection for the detached Claims-Set.

 The following CDDL defines the top-levels of an EAT token as a socket indicating future token formats may be defined.
-The definition of formats that plug into this socket must be IETF standards.
+Any new format that plugs into this socket MUST be defined in a IETF standards track document.
 See {{CDDL_for_CWT}} for the CDDL definitions of a CWT and JWT.

 Nesting of EATs is allowed and defined in {{Nested-Token}}.